Are Memory Problems Affecting Your Life?

 - Chronic Obstructive Pulmonary Disorder (COPD)

 Trauma-related causes are due to events outside a person’s control.
-Each of these categories causes dysregulation to the brain, either through disruption of neural connections, changes in brain wave regulation, or a decrease of oxygen or vital chemicals in the brain that disrupt the connectivity of the neural hubs needs for registration, storage or retrieval.
+Each of these categories causes dysregulation to the brain, either through disruption of neural connections, changes in brain wave regulation, or a decrease of oxygen or vital chemicals in the brain that disrupt the connectivity of the neural hubs needed for registration, storage or retrieval.

 Neglect and Memory Problems